Why You Should Reconsider Central Air Conditioning

 Central air conditioning can also leave you with expensive bills.
 Since most people keep it on for most of the day, its costs can add up.
 Additionally, as Cox describes, once your body becomes accustomed to your cooling system, you need to run it more frequently and at cooler temperatures to achieve the cool environment you’re looking for.
 By the end of the summer, your energy expenses could grow even larger.

-Still committed to you central air system?
+Still, committed to your central air system?
 Try running air purifiers in tandem with your air conditioning to improve air quality and filter harmful irritants.

 Comfortable Living News … brought to you by Lasko Products, LLC, leaders in innovative, quality, high-performance home comfort products at a great value.